Anna von Hausswolff: Artistry

-Controversy
+Controversies

 On 7 December 2021, von Hausswolff cancelled her planned concert at the Notre-Dame de Bon-Port in Nantes, France, following boycott demands from fundamentalist Catholic groups.
-Deeming her music "Satanic", the protestors blocked the church's entrance.
+Deeming her music "satanic", the protestors blocked the church's entrance.
 Complaints against von Hausswolff include her 2009 song "Pills", which features the lyrics "I made love with the devil".
 However, the scheduled concerts were instrumental on organ without lyrics.
 The concert, organized by Le Lieu unique, had been scheduled with approval from the Roman Catholic Diocese of Nantes.
 On 9 December 2021, a concert planned at Saint-Eustache church in Paris was also threatened and rescheduled to the Protestant Unie de l'Etoile church, a location kept secret until the last moment except for ticket holders.
 In a press release, the priest of Saint-Eustache explained that show was cancelled due to security reasons, and not due to the content of von Hausswolff's work.
 Organisers for von Hausswolff and the Syndicat des musiques actuelles (SMA) lamented the lack of political support for the holding of the concert.
 The organiser and the spectators of the canceled concert in Nantes have announced intentions to file a complaint against the fundamentalists for obstructing freedom of expression.
 Von Hausswolff has denied the accusations of Satanism.

 On 13 December 2021, a show at the Dominican Order Saint-Dominique de Bruxelles church in Brussels also received threats.
 The concerts, which were sold out, nonetheless took place but under police protection.
 Approximately 100 people turned out to protest, but were more peaceful than the protestors in France.